 - CT-based planning is highly recommended.
 CT scans should be taken in the treatment position with arms raised above the head (treatment position).
 Simulations of target motion are encouraged whenever possible.
 CT scans can be performed at the end of natural inhale, exhale, and under free breathing when more sophisticated techniques like 4D-CT, gated CT, or active breathing control are not available.
-Target motion should be managed using the Principles of RT for non-small cell lung cancer.
-See NCCN Guidelines for Non-Small Cell Lung Cancer.
+Target motion should be managed using the Principles of Radiation Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer.
 Intravenous contrast is beneficial in the unresectable setting. - Radiation beam arrangements should be selected based on the shape of PTV aiming to confine the prescribed high dose to the target and minimize dose to adjacent critical structures.
 Anterior-posterior and posterior-anterior ports weighing more anteriorly, or wedge pair technique may be considered.
 These techniques, although commonly used during the traditional 2-D era, can generate an excessive dose to normal tissue.
 A dose-volume histogram of the lungs, heart, and cord need to be carefully reviewed for each plan. - RT should be given by 3-D conformal technique to reduce surrounding normal tissue damage (eg, heart, lungs, esophagus, spinal cord).
 Intensity-modulated RT (IMRT) may further improve the dose distribution and decrease the dose to the normal tissue as indicated.
-If IMRT is applied, the ASTRO/ACR IMRT guidelines should be strictly followed.^{6,7} - In addition to following the normal tissue constraints recommendation using the Principles of RT for non-small cell lung cancer, more conservative limits are recommended to minimize the dose volumes to all the normal structures.
-Since these patients are younger and mostly long-term survivors, the mean total dose to the heart should be as low as reasonably achievable to potentially maximize survival. - Proton beam therapy (PBT) has been shown to improve the dosimetry compared to IMRT allowing better sparing of the normal organs (lungs, heart, and esophagus).8 Additionally, favorable results in terms of both local control and toxicity have been obtained with PBT.9 Based on these data, PBT may be considered in certain circumstances.
+If IMRT is applied, the ASTRO/ACR IMRT guidelines should be strictly followed. - In addition to following the normal tissue constraints recommendation using the Principles of Radiation Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer, more conservative limits are recommended to minimize the dose volumes to all the normal structures.
+Since these patients are younger and mostly long-term survivors, the mean total dose to the heart should be as low as reasonably achievable to potentially maximize survival. - Proton beam therapy (PBT) has been shown to improve the dosimetry compared to IMRT allowing better sparing of the normal organs (lungs, heart, and esophagus).
+Additionally, favorable results in terms of both local control and toxicity have been obtained with PBT.
+Based on these data, PBT may be considered in certain circumstances.